-- Salon de la Photo at the Paris Expo – If you love Paris photo (like I have a gazillion Eiffel towers at home and work), join in the Salon de la Photo at the Paris Expo for a photography exhibition.
+- Salon de la Photo at the Paris Expo – If you love Paris photos (like I have a gazillion Eiffel towers at home and work), join the Salon de la Photo at the Paris Expo for a photography exhibition.

 - Walking tour – Although the weather is chilly, you can still venture out for guided walking tours (as tours are still functioning).
 As the tourist rush has gone, you can enjoy and take your time wandering through the Parisian lanes with a local.
 Just remember to dress as per the weather and wear warm clothing.

 - Christmas Markets – Christmas Markets are up and ready in November.
 Try local cuisines or mulled wine and admire the Christmas decorations.

 - Paris City Highlights – All the regular sightseeing attractions like the Louvre museum, Eiffel Tower, Notre Dame Cathedral – are open as normal.
 As the city takes a breather from the summer rush, and with the cool festive air, it is an amazing time to enjoy a Seine River Dinner cruise or explore the Louvre at ease.
 You might also score a good deal on 4- 5 star hotels in Paris.